JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ![Snakeobanlance](https://joelthefox.github.io/img/SnakeobanJack.png)

-> The level I remember liking the most was the one where the [REDACTED].
-Just because it totally flipped expectations of what [REDACTED] had been used for.
+> The level I remember liking the most was the one where [rot13] **gur jubyr fanxr jnf genccrq va n yvggyr obk gung lbh unq gb zbir nebhaq gur ebbz**.
+Just because it totally flipped expectations of what **gur obkrf** had been used for.
 > -Jack Lance

 -----